Monterosa Ski Resort Italy

 Skiing & Snowboarding, Lifts & Terrain

 The main interlinked Monterosa Ski area spreads west to east from the mountain village of Champoluc, east to Gressoney la Trinite and Alagna - nearly 20km as the crow flies.
 Above the lowest part of the resort, Alagna (1,212m), the ski area rises to a lofty 3,275m on Indren where the view goes to nearby Cervino (Matterhorn) and the distant Monte Bianco (Mont Blanc).
 Long perfect groomers access all areas at Monterosa except Indren which is strictly off-piste only.
+The mountain's on-piste terrain is heavily weighted toward intermediates, with 66% rated red.
+Advanced riders here will find all their joy off the piste, whilst novices and beginners should go elsewhere!

 For Powderhounds, several skiing & snowboarding highlights include the 1,000m vertical of epic freeride terrain from Indren, or the north facing slopes of Passo Salati, down to Gabiet; the 1,700m vertical from Passo Salati to Alagna; and the various permutations for tree skiing above Gressoney la Trinite and Orsia.
 And that is just within the resort boundary.